Market

 vi.
 Reviewing, with the management, the statement of uses / application of funds raised through an issue

-than those stated in the offer document / prospectus / notice and the report submitted by the
+those stated in the offer document / prospectus / notice and the report submitted by the monitoring agency

 vii.
 Reviewing and monitoring the auditor's independence and performance, and effectiveness of audit